 Imagine during the course of a day how many times a watch will change position.
 A pocket watch that is in the front pocket of a pair of trousers could be dial-down and horizontal when the owner is sitting, upright when they are standing and dial-up on a desk during working hours.
 During each of those positions, the effect of gravity will have a different effect on the timekeeping of the watch as gravity is pulling on different components of the movement.
 To counter these positional effects the watch can be adjusted to keep time relatively consistently.

 A pocket watch is going to have a much more stable positional variance throughout the day than an antique wristwatch.
 The pocket watch will spend large chunks of the day in a single position, for example sitting dial-up on a desk during the working day.
-A wristwatch is going to move into a myriad of positions during a single hour.
+A wristwatch is going to move through a myriad of positions during a single hour.
 It will constantly be changing position every time your wrist moves.
-Therefore, making adjustments on the positional effects on a wristwatch will be more complicated.
+Therefore, making adjustments to the positional effects on a wristwatch will be more complicated.
 In this post, we will concentrate on antique pocket watches.

 There are six positions that are taken into account when considering the positional effect of gravity on a pocket watch movement.
 One of these positions is virtually redundant as a pocket watch is unlikely to be carried in this position.
 In respect to an antique pocket watch, the positions are: